mmbman/Katagiri/1980-07-16-Diamond-Sutra-Emptiness-and-Mind.md

 **Same person**: [Is it] individual?

 **Katagiri**: Yes, individual, everyone.
-So then whatever you do, always mind exists.
-At that time, there is the organ, and subject and object, and the mind appears.
+So then always, whatever you do, mind exists.
+At that time, there is the organ, and the subject and object, and the mind appears.
 When the mind appears, how can you *know* mind?
 That is attitude.
 Through the attitude, you can know mind.
 That is contact, and feeling, perception, and volition, [et cetera].
 This is the attitude of the mind.
 So those four are exactly the same as the mind.
 But as a whole, we call it mind.

 **Same person**: So if a person loses his will, or *[unintelligible]*, part of that would be that they lose consciousness?